JanHerca/urantiapedia/output/wikijs/en/help/github_diagrams_svg.md

 ### Structure of the diagrams in Urantiapedia

-If you are a “Chief Editor” and will be using the GitHub platform, diagrams should be saved in these GitHub project folders: `/output/wikijs/en/article` for English diagrams, `/output/wikijs/es/article` for diagrams in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
+If you are a “Editor-in-Chief” and will be using the GitHub platform, diagrams should be saved in these GitHub project folders: `/output/wikijs/en/article` for English diagrams, `/output/wikijs/es/article` for diagrams in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
 Finally, inside the author's folder, we will create a Markdown file with a unique name following this criteria:
   - The name will use the title of the diagram but as abbreviated as possible.
   - The name will always be in English, so if the original diagram is not in English, the title is translated.
   - Blank spaces are replaced by underscores.